Johnston Street Local Area Plan

 - Land use – The type of activities the community would like to see and how change to activities (such as shopping, restaurants, offices, community facilities and housing) should be managed.

 - Built form – What the centre should look like in 10-20 years and the factors that should be considered in the design of new development.
 Within the study area, eight key precincts have been identified and ‘Built Form Character Guidelines’ have been prepared for each precinct.
 The guidelines outline the preferred future character and maximum building heights for each precinct.
-Preferred maximum building heights range from 2-3 storeys to 5-6 storeys.
+Preferred maximum building heights range from 2-3 storeys (which reflects the current heritage streetscape) to taller built form up to 6-7 storeys set back from the streetscape.
+Taller building heights are proposed for Hoddle Street and on strategic sites close to Victoria Park Station.

 - Public spaces – Proposed changes in public areas, including the streets, parks and civic spaces.